Industrial Safety Solutions

 Additional information and statistics can be found in this fall protection infographic, produced by Graphic Products.

 Oil and gas: Workers aboard offshore rigs and ships at sea often perform their duties on slippery surfaces that pose trip-and-fall hazards.
 PathFinder floor marking, wayfinding, and safety tape by Graphic Products can assist in making wet surfaces more secure.
-Tread tape, in particular, helps workers maintain traction on otherwise slick areas.
+Tread anti-slip tape, in particular, helps workers maintain traction on otherwise slick areas.

 Healthcare: Healthcare workers, especially those in laboratories, can promote a safer work environment through effective PPE.
 Safe solutions may include eye protection, hand protection, respiratory protection, protective clothing, and more.
 Lab workers might also consider hazardous storage, showers, eye wash stations, and first aid accessories.

 Need help figuring out what exactly your facility needs?
-Graphic Products offers an on-site Safety Compliance Analysis.
+Graphic Products offers an on-site Safety Compliance Services.
 A certified safety professional can review your safety efforts, help you comply with crucial regulations, and provide solutions for improving safety throughout your facility.